 Amazon hasn’t gone all the way with a bouncing ball over the lyrics yet but it’s definitely this type of functionality that will add to using the Amazon Show and the screen more.

-But there is Amazon Video integration and it’s half decent.
+There's also Amazon Video integration and it’s half decent.
 The half that’s decent is how easy it is to load up.
 Say “Alexa, play Red Oaks” on Amazon Video and it will get the series up no problem.
 In our case we were on episode 5 and it had no trouble picking up where we left off.

 All good so far, but the half that isn’t so decent is the ability to just browse Amazon Video.
 Say, “Show me Amazon Video” and you get a limited selection of things from Amazon Video that you can scroll through.
 Some are paid for and some are included with Prime.
 It doesn’t really allow you to delve in deeper, and that's a shame.